Marko Kraljević (footballer): Woodlands Wellington

-Led Balestier Khalsa in the AFC Cup in 2015, along the way, they won 2013 AFC Cup semi finalist, East Bengal 2–1.
-With limited resource in 2016, Marko still able produce some positive results, beating Dhivehi Premier League champions, New Radiant 3–0 and held them 2–2 away from home before winning Hong Kong Premier League winners 1–0 at Jalan Besar Stadium as the underdog.
-End the season with a fourth place in the Singapore Cup.
+Kraljević led Balestier Khalsa in the AFC Cup in 2015, along the way, they won 2013 AFC Cup semi finalist, East Bengal 2–1.
+With limited resource in 2016, Kraljević still able produce some positive results, beating Dhivehi Premier League champions, New Radiant 3–0 and held them 2–2 away from home before winning Hong Kong Premier League winners 1–0 at Jalan Besar Stadium as the underdog.
+Balestier ended the season with a fourth place in the Singapore Cup.

+Kelantan

-After five years with Balestier Khalsa, where he becomes the longest serving head coach of the Tigers, Kraljevic was appointed as new head coach of Kelantan FA in January 2019, returning to the team he has played for in the 1990s.
+After five years with Balestier Khalsa, where he becomes the longest serving head coach of the club, Kraljević was appointed as new head coach of Kelantan FA in January 2019, returning to the team he has played for in the 1990s.
 However, his contract was terminated on April the same year, with Kelantan occupying the relegation spot in 2019 Malaysia Premier League.

-Marko is currently the head of youth at Hougang United Football Club, leading the coaching responsibility for the club's U-21 side.
+Return to Balestier Khalsa

+On 24 September 2019, Kraljević returned to Balestier Khalsa as head coach.

+Hougang United

+On 16 February 2022, Kraljević joined Hougang United as their head of youth, leading the coaching responsibility for the club's under-21 side.
+On 17 April 2023, Kraljević replaced Firdaus Kassim as interim head coach for the team after the team failed to win any matches since they won the opening match in the 2023 Singapore Premier League season.
+Firdaus took over Kraljević's position as head of youth.
+On 20 December 2024, Kraljević was sacked by Hougang United.

+Third stint at Balestier Khalsa

+On 28 June 2025, Kraljević returned to Balestier Khalsa for his third spell at the club.